-Wingate, Russotti, Shapiro & Halperin, LLP, has successfully assembled a network of New York City-area attorneys by hosting informal and informational local and lively gatherings with a goal of cross-referring matters to one another and sharing fees (to the extent allowed by New York State law).
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP, has successfully assembled a network of New York City-area attorneys by hosting informal and informational local and lively gatherings with a goal of cross-referring matters to one another and sharing fees (to the extent allowed by New York State law).
 Over the past several years, we have paid over $5 million in attorney referral fees in connection with personal injury and medical malpractice cases referred to our office.

 - Our firm is interested in obtaining referrals of personal injury and medical malpractice for which we are permitted under New York State law to share attorney fees.